|

 on the idle screen when not in use.

-Some benefits include:
+Some benefits of kiosks

-- Self -service means you don't have to line up
+- Self -service means you don't have to line up.

 - Cheaper for stores because a clerk doesn't have to spend

-the time to make the sale
+the time to make the sale.
+What this means from a customer

 So how does it work?